NoBrainerORM/nobrainer.io/docs/persistence.md

 * `Model.insert_all([doc1, doc2, ..., docN])` is used for bulk inserts.
 This method
   receives a list of hashes, and will not instantiate any models.
 Instead it passes the document in bulk to the database to perform efficient writes.
-  If the documents `id`s are left unspecified, the database will assign default UUIDs and `insert_all` will return the list of generated ids.
+  If the documents primary keys are left unspecified, the database will assign default UUIDs and `insert_all` will return the list of generated ids.
   You may use `NoBrainer::Document::Id.generate` to generate MongoDB style ids to match the format of model instances.